-The FSN-DP has established two goals with specific measurable objectives that assess the achievements of the program and the students in the program.
+The FNS-DP has established two goals with specific measurable objectives that are used to assess the achievements of the program and the students in the program.
 They are also used to for continuous program improvement planning.
 Data is collected on an on-going basis.
-Program outcome data is available upon request.
+Program outcomes data are available upon request.